-On February 22, 2022, police clashed with and arrested Aliah University students protesting the murder of a local activist and alumnus Anish Khan.
+On February 22, 2022, police clashed with and arrested Aliah University students protesting the murder of a local activist and alumnus Anis Khan.

 Hundreds of students rallied in south Kolkata and began a march to a government office located in what is called the Writers’ Building.
 Students changed their protest route several times to evade the police.
 On College Street, clashes broke out when some of the student attempted to bypass police barricades.
 Police baton charged students and, according to at least one report, used a water cannon against students.
 An unspecified number of students were arrested.